ImperialCollegeLondon/fair-data-repository/docs/index.md

 ### QA

+[pre-commit] is a tool for running automated checks whenever you make a new commit.
+If you don't already have it installed pre-commit is included along with the development dependencies of the project.
+If you have a separate installation of pre-commit you can set it up to check your individual commits with `pre-commit install`.
+If you're using pre-commit from the development dependencies then you can set it up `pipenv run pre-commit install`.
+Note that in this later case you may need to run this command again if the pipenv managed virtual environment changes.

 It is strongly recommended to use [pre-commit] to check your individual commits meet the QA standards of the project.
 These are enforced via GitHub Actions and it's easiest to make sure you're compliant as you go along.
 Details of the QA tools can be found in